ozgecanmuyanli/OpenGL-PlayGround/README.md

 ![terrain_and_clouds_from_noise](Outputs/terrain_and_clouds_from_noise.PNG)

 - **Framebuffer**
-  The scene is drawn from a different perspective on the framebuffer and shown in the upper left corner.
+  The scene is drawn from a different perspective on the framebuffer by changing the view matrix.
+  It is shown in the upper left corner.

 ![framebuffer](Outputs/framebuffer.PNG)

-- **3D meadow from a single grass texture**
+- **3D grassland from a single grass texture**
 Two grass textures are drawn on the same center, at 90 degrees angle to each other on the z-axis.
 This structure is scratched enough to cover the whole floor.
-Therefore, a meadow image is obtained.
+Therefore, a grassland image is obtained.

-single grass texture         | 3D meadow
+single grass texture         | 3D grassland
 :---------------------------:|:-------------------------------:
 ![grass](Textures/grass.png) | ![grass](Outputs/grass.PNG)